mechanical-ink/ourbackyard/README.md

 ## Queries

-### Find All individuals and business that have the same zipcode
+### Find all individuals and businesses that have the same zipcode

 ```
 {$or: [{"areaFilter": "0182"}, {"businessPostalCode": "0182"}] }